finnergizer/twitter-information-retrieval-system/README.md

 ##Dependencies

+1. Requires Python 2.7

-Natural Language Toolkit (NLTK) - <a href="http://www.nltk.org/install.html">Installation instructions</a>
+2. Natural Language Toolkit (NLTK) - <a href="http://www.nltk.org/install.html">Installation instructions</a>

+3. **Note: It is important to install numpy in the instructions listed as they are used to provide the linear algebra functions used for cosine similarity computations**

-Once NLTK is installed, you must run the following to download NLTK data - stopwords and punkt for tokenizing and preprocessing.
+4. Once NLTK is installed, you must run the following to download NLTK data - stopwords and punkt for tokenizing and preprocessing.

-	import nltk
+        ```import nltk
-	nltk.download()
+        nltk.download()```

     This code will launch an NLTK downloader window.
 Click the **All Packages** tab, then look for the identifiers **punkt** (for using the punkt punctuation tokenizer), and **stopwords**.
 Select both and click download.
 This will download the data needed by the NLTK functions used to tokenize and preprocess the corpus.

 ##Functionality
 The entire system is located under the *twitter_irs* module.
 Within this module there are multiple python files separated by the functionality that they provide to the system.